-Thyroid hormones affect many vital body functions: the heart rate, the respiratory rate, the rate at which calories are burned, skin maintenance, growth, heat production, fertility, and digestion.
+Thyroid hormones affect many vital body functions: the heart rate, the rate at which calories are burned, skin maintenance, growth, heat production, fertility, and digestion.

 There are two thyroid hormones

 T4, the major hormone produced by the thyroid gland, has only a slight effect, if any, on speeding up the body’s metabolic rate.
 Instead, T4 is converted into T3, the more active hormone.
 The conversion of T4 to T3 occurs in the liver and other tissues.
 Many factors control the conversion of T4 to T3, including the body’s needs from moment to moment and the presence or absence of illnesses.

 To produce thyroid hormones, the thyroid gland needs iodine, an element contained in food and water.
 The thyroid gland traps iodine and processes it into thyroid hormones.
 As thyroid hormones are used, some of the iodine contained in the hormones is released, returns to the thyroid gland, and is recycled to produce more thyroid hormones.
 Oddly, the thyroid gland releases slightly less of the thyroid hormones if it is exposed to high levels of iodine transported to it in the blood.